dmccreary/ekg-book/docs/intro/ekg-timeline.md

 ## Bookkeeping

 Around 1494, Luca Bartolomes Pacioli published a widely read book on a variety of mathematical topics that included the principals of double-entry bookkeeping.
-This type of record keeping used various columns in tables to record financial transactions.
+This type of record-keeping used various columns in tables to record financial transactions.
 Score one point for tables.

 * [Wikipedia on Summary of Arithmetic](https://en.wikipedia.org/wiki/Summa_de_arithmetica#Bookkeeping_and_finance)